danielakers/Form-Build-Application/README.md

 The Server is written in python.
 The website was made using flask.

-To run the app, you need to run the server in the terminal, and then open localhost:5000 in you browser.
+To run the app, you need to run the server in the terminal(python app.py), and then open localhost:5000 in you browser.

 Unfourtantley there a some rejections I didn't fix yet: